niemasd/History-of-Video-Games/history_video_games/consoles.md

 (consoles-nintendo-game-boy-color)=
 ### Game Boy Color
 The [Nintendo Game Boy Color](consoles-nintendo-game-boy-color) (GBC) is a video game console developed by [Nintendo](consoles-nintendo).
+It is backwards-compatible with the [Nintendo Game Boy](consoles-nintendo-game-boy).
 It was released in Japan on [October 21, 1998](timeline-1998-10-21), in North America on [November 18, 1998](timeline-1998-11-18), in Europe on [November 23, 1998](timeline-1998-11-23),